validate-site.mjs

 Download: /downloads/validate-site.mjs

-The Automation Toolkit is intentionally designed as an internal engineering API for the JustineLonglaT-Lane ecosystem — a stable interface that standardizes how work is requested, validated, executed, and released across repositories, sites, and environments.
-The diagram below models the Toolkit as a single orchestrator that coordinates eight complementary layers of automation:
+The Automation Toolkit is designed as an internal engineering API for the JustineLonglaT-Lane ecosystem: a stable interface that standardizes how work is requested, validated, executed, and released across repositories, sites, and environments.

-Think of this page as both documentation and a control plane for the Automation Toolkit API.
+Think of this page as both documentation and control surface for the execution layer of the platform.

 Mental model: Create → Validate → Preview → Release → Deploy → Recover.

-In the Toolkit API Model, every change flows through a predictable request pipeline — from local development to CI validation, to guarded release.
+Every change flows through a predictable request pipeline — from local development to CI validation, then into guarded release.

 Future improvement: publish SHA256 checksums for artifact integrity.

-Each tool below represents a function in your Toolkit API — you call it at a specific moment in the lifecycle.
+Each tool below represents a focused capability in the toolkit lifecycle.

 When to use: before tagging a release or merging routing/layout changes.